github/open-source-survey/README.md

 At GitHub our goal is to help everyone build better software.
 We believe open source code, communities, and principles create better software.
 As an industry, we know a lot about how open source software is created but very little about the people who create and use it.
 Are they professional developers, students, or hobbyists?

 To build better software, then we need a software community where anyone, regardless of what they look like or where they come from, can participate.
-This survey will help us see how we–as a community–are doing.
+This survey will help us see how we, as a community, are doing.

 ## Open data

 Open source is bigger than any company or community.
 The result of this survey will be an open data set for anyone to use and learn from.
-[Lean more about the survey design][design].
+Learn more about the [survey design][design] and the [topics we're studying](topics).

 ## Contributors

-This survey is designed and implemented by GitHub
+This survey is primarily designed and implemented by GitHub:

 - @franniez - TODO: creds
 - @arfon - TODO: creds